leiachung41/leiachung41.github.io/Find_your_Future_Home/README.md

 ## Description

-This is application featuring a kind of real estate map.
+This is a single-page application featuring real estate finder.
 I used Google Maps API functions to develop this application.

 ## Features